 A wealthy investor owned Rock Island from 1910 until 1964.
 He left behind numerous stone buildings and the Pottawatomie Lighthouse.
 Currently, the island is owned by the Department of Natural Resources.

 Don’t let the fact the island is uninhabited stop you from visiting.
-This small island has lots to offer ~ miles of shoreline and beaches for swimming, beautiful hiking trails, and rustic walk-in campsites.
+This small island offers ~ miles of shoreline and beaches for swimming, beautiful hiking trails, and rustic walk-in campsites.

 For a guide to Rock Island and other Wisconsin Beaches, visit our post, Beaches of Wisconsin.